 Football Games: Just like last year, we ask that fans come to the game and be great spectators and cheer on the teams.
 For the safety of all fans, footballs are prohibited to be brought to games by fans.
 Also, seating will be designated for the students, the same as last year.

 Parents: The number one factor in your son or daughter’s education is YOU!
 Support from home is critical.
 To me things are very simple to be a successful student: show up with a great attitude, treat people kindly, do what is expected, and prepare to learn!
 These things cost nothing to implement and require zero talent!
 I ask you:

 Make time for daily chats about school

 Don’t accept “Nothing” when you ask your child “What did you learn today?”

 Check that homework is complete – Progressbook is a great tool for this.
 Parents have access to Progressbook to check grades, missing assignments, attendance.

 Support the school, become familiar with the school policies.

 Bottom line be involved!
 I have always said, the most difficult yet rewarding job of all is being a parent.
 Don’t assume that once they are in middle school, they don’t need your involvement.
 They do!
 The entire faculty and staff are looking forward to welcoming your children back.
 I welcome and value your positive energy and dedication to excellence in education, and I look forward to working with you and your children.
-As you know, it takes a strong connection with the community and vital to the strength of the connection is communication and understanding the system.
+My goal is open communication between students, parents, staff, and myself.
 I ask that if you ever have a concern/question, please contact the school directly for information.
-Social media can be a great tool for information yet many use it as a venting ground without specifics.
+Social media can be a great tool for information, yet some people use it as a venting ground without specifics.
 This may lead to unexpected confusion.
 Please know that your child is important to us.